 Local Veggie Day 2021

-2021 Local Veggie Day proclamation signing at the Bruce D. Campbell Farm and Food Discovery Centre, with the Honourable Jim Eichler, Minister of Agriculture and Resource Development.
+2021 Local Veggie Day proclamation signing at the Bruce D. Campbell Farm and Food Discovery Centre, with the Honourable Ralph Eichler, Minister of Agriculture and Resource Development.
 Holding Proclamation is Kristen Matwychuk, PHEc and Tracey Drabyk-Zirk, PHEc.

 Local Veggie Day 2022